 NHMRC is committed to ensuring that knowledge from health and medical research is translated from the research sector to industry, including through commercialisation (e.g. pharmaceutical or medical devices companies) and improvements to health service delivery (e.g. the Australian, State and Territory governments, and providers of health care).

-To appropriately recognise the value of industry-relevant expertise or research, industry skills, experience and achievements are considered in assessing applicants’ track records, as a complement to other measures of research excellence (e.g. publication and citation rates).
+In order to appropriately recognise the value of industry-relevant expertise, industry skills, experience and achievements are considered in assessing applicants’ track records.

-These measures recognise that applicants with experience in other sectors (e.g. private industry, government or health care) may have gained highly valuable expertise or outputs (e.g. patents or new clinical guidelines) relevant to research translation but may have had limited opportunity to produce traditional research outputs (e.g. peer reviewed publications).
+This recognises that applicants with experience in sectors other than public sector research (e.g. private industry, government or health care) may have gained highly valuable expertise or produced outputs (e.g. patents or new clinical guidelines) relevant to research translation.
+This may have limited the applicant’s opportunity to produce more traditional research outputs (e.g. peer reviewed publications).

-- for Aboriginal and Torres Strait Islander applicants, community obligations including ‘sorry business’; and
+- for Aboriginal and Torres Strait Islander applicants, community obligations including ‘sorry business’

 A career disruption involves a prolonged interruption to an applicant’s capacity to work, due to: